hookedjs/hookedjs-abandoned/README.md

-# HookedJS
+# 🍰HookedJS

-Is a Full-Stack typescript+graphql+passport+react framework for Web, Native and beyond.
+A Scalable Full-Stack in a box: web+native+backend, built with react, graphql, and passport.

 ## Status

-Pre-Release: Currently very unstable, but feel free to browse.
+Feature Incomplete: Each microservice is working but they are not yet working together.
+Current development effort is focused on Eusy, our open-source React framework that will be used as the foundation of HookedJS's React microservice.

 ## Install

-As of now, MacOS is required in order to develop IOS apps.
+As of now, HookedJS requires MacOS in order to build IOS apps.

 1. [Install homebrew](https://brew.sh/)
 2. [Install nvm](https://github.com/nvm-sh/nvm#install--update-script)